-Once the trailer pintle eye is secured in the towing vehicle hitch, cross the safety chains and connect them to the rings provided at the towing vehicle bumper.
-Insert the electrical connection cord and check trailer lighting.
+Once the trailer fifth wheel is secured to the towing vehicle, insert the electrical connection cord and check trailer lighting.
 Connect the air glad hands if present and check brake operation.
 Ensure the trailer axle(s) do not exceed their GAWR and the entire trailer and load does not exceed the GVWR rating.